daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 - If players fail the kidnapping mission
 - If players ask for help

+#### Practical TO-DO's
+- Loot for Whispershades fight

 #### Writing To-Do's
-Foreshadowing for: Desecrator, Lantern, Mortessa's Roses +1 X for every mercenary players brought
-Intro: Curse provides boons at night
-Intro: The blood curse aura
-Father Alan: "You can always come to me if you need guidance" NPC interactions with questions about other NPC's.
+NPC interactions with questions about other NPC's.
-Father Alan will give wisdom when the players need it or are lost.
+Ser Alan will give wisdom when the players need it or are lost.
-Every failed or missed mission has an eldritch artefact that goes to the lich.
-Go through every quest.
-Every cultist killed lowers the power of the vampire.
 Sedrik does things in the meantime.
 Fill with foreshadowing, easter eggs, events for story clarifications, traps, puzzles.
 Add some Fiends and Aberrations.